JoaoGabrielRA/AEDIIJ/week9/README.md

 - From the connected componets that exist in the network, we can see that most nodes are connected, but there are a few isolated nodes.
 We could assume it's because they are international-only airports or private airports.

-- Most airport's neighbours are connected to each other, meaning that most airports have a tendency to cluster together.
+- Most of each airport's neighbours are connected to each other, meaning that most airports have a tendency to cluster together.
 Inside regions this coefficient is a bit lower, that could be because, in Brazil, it is more likely for someone to fly to other regions than their own, given that the usual circumstance to travel by plane is that you are going somewhere so far that it is unfeasible to go by car or other methods.